-A Study of Machine Learning Models for Personalized Heart Rate Forecasting in Mountain Biking
+Analyzing Machine Learning Models that Provide Personalized Heart Rate Forecasting for Elite Cyclists

-Xiaoxing Qiu, Jules White and Douglas C. Schmidt
+Xiaoxing Qiu, Jules White, and Douglas C. Schmidt Department of Computer Science, Vanderbilt University, Nashville, TN, USA

-Department of Computer Science, Vanderbilt University, Nashville, TN 37212 USA {xiaoxing.qiu, jules.white, d.schmidt}@vanderbilt.edu the influence of individual and terrain factors.
-This paper empirically assesses various personalized and course-specific performance forecasting models based on four machine learning models, including random forest, feed forward neural networks (FFNNs), recurrent neural networks (RNNs), and long short term memory (LSTM).
+Abstract-Performance forecasting in elite cycling is most effective when it is personalized and course-specific to account for the influence of individual and terrain factors.
+This paper empirically assesses various personalized and course-specific performance forecasting models based on random forest, feed forward neural networks (FFNNs), recurrent neural networks (RNNs), and long short term memory (LSTM).
 The mean square error (MSE) is selected as the metric for model comparison.
-The results of our experiments show that despite the severely overfitted random forest models the LSTM models have the lowest MSE in the heart rate forecasting on our test dataset.
+The results of our experiments show that the LSTM models have the lowest MSE on both the heart rate forecasting and speed forecasting on our test dataset.

-Keywords: Heart rate forecasting, personalization, cycling course, deep learning
+Index Terms-Heart rate forecasting, personalization, cycling course, deep learning